 How does a ‘Virtual Run’ work?

-The first year (2016) Lab Week Run had participants run, walk, push baby strollers, walk their dog, hike, and even kayak to complete the 5K distance or 3.1 miles.
+Lab Week Run has had participants run, walk, push baby strollers, walk their dog, hike, and even kayak to complete the 5K distance or 3.1 miles.
 Virtual Races can be completed all together or over time whenever and however is most convenient for the participant!

 Why should I sign up for this Virtual Run, how is it different from the others?

-Unlike many virtual runs which only pledge 5% or other small percentages of their profits to causes the Lab Week Run is entirely not for profit.
-Everything we raise goes to our cause of helping Medical Laboratory Professionals attend meetings, lobby representatives for the profession, and become the future leaders this field needs.
+Many virtual runs only pledge 5% or other small percentages of their profits to stated causes.
+Our Lab Week Run is entirely not-for-profit.
+Everything we raise goes to our cause of helping Medical Laboratory Professionals attend meetings, lobby Senators and Congress on behalf of the profession, and become future leaders in this field.

 Who makes the finisher medals?

-When Lab Week Run was looking for a company to create our finisher medals we reached out to several and we heard back from one very excited individual from Ashworth Awards in Boston, Massachusetts, a company that makes medals for the Boston Marathon and for Iron Man.
-The individual’s mother was a hematologist, he knew exactly what our profession was, and really wanted to help us make a great finisher medal that celebrates our profession.
+When Lab Week Run was looking for a company to create our finisher medals we reached out to several and we heard back from one very excited individual, John Breen, from Ashworth Awards in Boston, Massachusetts, a company that makes medals for the Iron Man and the Boston Marathon.
+This individual’s mother was a hematologist, so he knows exactly what our profession is.
+He was inspired to make a unique finisher medal in celebration of our profession and has continued to help us make unique, fun finisher medals every year since.

 I’ve signed up for the run, now what happens?